ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 </p>
 ```

-Note, that the `<a>` element is converted in such way it becomes the "topmost" element.
+Note, that the `<a>` element is converted in such way that it always becomes the "topmost" element.
 This is intentional so that no element ever breaks a link, which would otherwise look as follows:

 ```html
 <p>